-Examination board: AQA A-level 7408 Examinations: A-level Paper 1: 2 hours, 34% of A level.
-A mix of long answer, short answer and 25 multiple choice questions.
-Paper 2: 2 hours, 34% of A level.
-A mix of long answer, short answer and 25 multiple choice questions.
-Paper 3: 2 hours, 32% of A level.
+Examination AQA Specification Code 7408 board: AQA Physics Website Examinations: 3 papers, all sat at the end of Year 13.
+Paper 1: 2 hours, 85 marks, 34% of A level.
+60 marks of a mix of long answer, short answer and 25 multiple choice questions.
+Paper 2: 2 hours, 85 marks, 34% of A level.
+60 marks of a mix of long answer, short answer and 25 multiple choice questions.
+Paper 3 : 2 hours, 80 marks, 32% of A level.
 45 marks on practical experiments and data analysis.
 35 marks on optional topic.
 Coursework: No coursework as such.
-Experiments done in fortnightly double lessons will prove the students skills are good enough and will prepare for the Paper 3 practical section.
+Experiments done in fortnightly double lessons will prove the students' skills are good enough and will prepare for the Paper 3 practical section.